-“Wafer Buffalo?”
+“Wafer Bison?”
 Rachael exclaimed… then recovered.
 “Yes, Sally is like Wafer too.
 You, will save Mom Sally.”

 “I’ll try… but I’m scared,” Willard confided.

-“So was General Bill Buffalo before rescuing the deer from the Grande Snake Rapids.”
+“So was General Bill Bison before rescuing the deer from the Grande Snake Rapids.”

 “I don’t see how… but… let’s go,” Willard said stamping the ground.